 The Climate Leadership Council (CLC) is an organization of former government officials, intellectuals, and businessmen who advocate for a carbon tax.
 The organization was founded in 2017 by Ted Halstead, an environmentalist activist and founder of the center-left think tank New America Foundation.
-CLC is affiliated with the PAC Americans for Carbon Dividends (AFCD).
+CLC is affiliated with the advocacy group Americans for Carbon Dividends (AFCD).

-The CLC tries to sell their plan as a “conservative” plan because the carbon tax is “revenue neutral” and the plan was authored by former Republican officials.
+The CLC tries to sell its plan as a “conservative” plan because the carbon tax is “revenue neutral” and the plan was authored by former Republican officials.
 But the CLC’s founding members and leadership include several members who are known for their center-left views.

-The CLC advocates for a carbon tax proposal written by former Republican U.S. Secretaries of State James Baker and George Schultz.
+The CLC advocates for a carbon tax proposal written by former Republican U.S. Secretaries of State James Baker and George Shultz.
 The plan proposes a gradually rising carbon tax with the proceeds being returned to the American people in the form of a “carbon dividend.”
 In exchange for implementing the carbon tax, all carbon regulations such as the Obama administration’s Clean Power Plan, would be repealed.